 - A release of secondary metabolites by certain microorganisms

 - Rhizospheric microflora that can affect the permeability and metabolism of root

 Rhizosphere effect is an important term that quantitatively measures the microbial count in the rhizosphere zone.
-It states the number of microorganisms found in rhizospheric soil to that of Edaphosphere or non-rhizospheric soil.
+It states that the number of microorganisms present in rhizospheric soil to that of Edaphosphere or non-rhizospheric soil.
 It is denoted as R:S ratio.
 The rhizosphere effect is different for different microbes that are present in the rhizosphere.
 Its value ranges from 5 to 20.

 Role of beneficial microorganisms:

 - Fixes nitrogen

 - Helps in solubilizing inorganic phosphate, iron etc.